 Vehicles displaying a DMV-issued disabled person parking tag or sticker will be directed to designated spaces on the third floor of the Mission Parking Structure, which is directly across from the Jenny Craig Pavilion.
 Tram Service is provided for all disabled and elderly guests from the third floor entrance of the Mission Parking Structure.

 During the ceremony graduates receive a diploma case presented to them by the President or a University Trustee.
-The ONLY exception is USD employees who have a son, daughter or spouse graduating from USD and are invited to participate in the conferral of degrees for their family member.
+The ONLY exception is USD employees who have a son, daughter or spouse graduating from USD and who are invited to participate in the conferral of degrees for their family member.

 - Your name

 - Your employment title

 - Degree (PhD, EdD, MA, MBA, BA, etc.) and name of program son/daughter/spouse is to graduate from

 - Your USD email and USD phone extension